Skip to content

 mA: Only for measuring low current [milliamps]

-DC motor We took a simple DC motor, and connected its two pins to… As this is a direct current [DC] motor, it does not have designated anode or cathode, meaning it will work no matter the connection type to the pins.
+DC motor We took a simple DC motor, and connected its two pins to the wire from of power supply and multimeter.
+As this is a direct current [DC] motor, it does not have designated anode or cathode, meaning it will work no matter the order of connections to the pins.

 blower fan We had done the same experiment with a simple blower fan.